rohanmclure/docker-ghidra-server/README.md

 <p align="center">
-  <a href="https://github.com/bytehow/ghidra-server"><h3 align="center">docker-ghidra-server</h3></a>
+  <a href="https://https://hub.docker.com/r/bytehow/ghidra-server"><h3 align="center">docker-ghidra-server</h3></a>
   <p align="center">Ghidra Server Docker Image</p>

 ## Why?

 Standing up a Ghidra Server in the cloud is a pain.
 It doesn't have to be.
+If you're new to Ghidra Server, [this primer](https://byte.how/posts/collaborative-reverse-engineering/) is a good introduction.

 ## Images